 See how you go copying this swan by simple observation.
-If you wish, mark the height and width of it for added assistance.
-I have every confidence you will produce good bird drawings.
+For some assistance, just mark the height and width on your paper.
+I have every confidence you can produce good bird drawings.

 I thought there would be some degree of difficulty with bird drawing but I was quite mistaken, there weren't any that frustrated me to the point of distraction.

-Most of these I drew while sitting in a comfortable lounge chair with a sketchbook in my lap.
+Most of these I drew while sitting in a comfortable lounge chair with a sketchbook on my lap.

 I realize I still have a long way to go in learning to draw but so far it's been very enjoyable and I have some nice illustrations.
 I hope you are getting a good collection together as well.

-I really like this seagull drawing, it only took a short time to produce and again I used stippling for extra effect.
+I really like this seagull drawing, I used stippling for extra effect and it only took a short time to produce.